 - kosher salt and freshly-ground pepper to taste

-- In a bowl, season shrimps with salt and pepper to taste.
+In a bowl, season shrimps with kosher salt and pepper to taste.
 Set aside.

-- Meanwhile, in a wide pan over low heat, add butter and olive oil.
+Meanwhile, in a wide pan over low heat, add butter and olive oil.
 When the butter just begins to melt, add garlic.
-Cook, stirring occasionally, for about 1 to 2 minutes or until limp and aromatic.
+Cook, stirring occasionally, for about 1 to 2 minutes or until aromatic.

-- Increase heat to medium, stirring garlic regularly.
+Increase heat to high heat, stirring garlic regularly to prevent from burning.
 Add shrimps and cook, stirring regularly, for about 3 to 4 minutes or just until color changes to pink.